RikiyaT/VRisk/README.md

+# Diversification as Risk-Minimization
-# Code for _Diversification as Risk-Minimization_, full paper at WSDM 2026
+Code for "Diversification as Risk-Minimization", full paper at WSDM 2026

 ## How to Run the Code